 As with every research project, we start with a schema map!

 A schema map is very similar to a KWL chart.
 Schema is what we already know or think we know.
 We do our schema map before we do anything else so we get a true set of schema.
-This also activates our background knowledge and gets us exited about our research!
+This also activates our background knowledge and gets us excited about our research!
 As we go through the research project or space unit, we add new learning.
-Finally, we go back to our schema and address our misconceptions which might be wrong or it might where our thinking needs to be adjusted.
+Finally, we go back to our schema and address our misconceptions.
+Misconceptions might be wrong or partially right.
+Misconceptions are an opportunity to correct or adjust our thinking!

 We start our space unit by learning about day and night.